12active/api-docs/docs/reference-activities.md

     + type
     + ids

-If cost is null, a link should be provided to the website to arrange payment.
+If subscription is false, a link is provided to the website to arrange payment.

 + Parameters
     + activity_id (required, number, `42`) ...
 ID of the Activity